 Do Not Track HTTP header.
 With this setting enabled, browsers add an additional HTTP request header to all the web requests they send.
 This header specifies that all user tracking must be disabled.

-With the Respect browsers’ “Do Not Track" setting disabled (setting is enabled by default), Dynatrace ignores the browser’s
+With Comply with 'Do Not Track' browser settings disabled (setting is enabled by default), Dynatrace ignores the browser’s

 Do Not Track setting and the

 Do Not Track header.
 With this setting enabled (the default behavior), there are two options:

 Capture anonymous user sessions for “Do Not Track”-enabled browsers